helicalAI/helical/helical/models/state/README.md

 - Single-cell RNA sequencing data requires the destruction of cells during measurement.
 This prevents observations of their non-perturbed states.
 Some perturbations such as gene knockout may also not occur experimentally and incorrectly flagged as a pertubed datapoint.

-- STATE evaluation metrics are more sensitive on an individual gene basis but stronger on an ensemble level.
+- STATE evaluation metrics are more sensitive on an individual gene basis but stronger on an ensemble/batch level.
 As pointed out by the authors metrics such as accuracy of individual DE genes depends on dataset size/quality.

 - Attention maps are sensitive to cell set heterogeneity.